TobikoData/sqlmesh/docs/guides/model_selection.md

 - `example.full_model` matches the wildcard

 The combination of the upstream/downstream indicator, wildcards, and multiple `--select-model` arguments enables granular and complex model selections for a plan.

+Upstream/downstream indicators also apply to tags.
+For example, `--select-model "tag:+reporting*"` would select all models with tags that start with `reporting` and their upstream models.

 ## Backfill